 - Premolars— These teeth have pointed cusps on their biting surface and are also called bicuspids.
 These teeth (four on top and four on bottom) are for crushing and tearing.

 - Molars— These teeth have several cusps on the biting surface.
 The molars (six on top and six on bottom) are meant for grinding up food.

-Finally, your twice-yearly professional cleanings and exams with the team at Kalil & Kress are also very important.
-Call us at (603) 880-7004 to make your appointment.
+Now that you’re a tooth expert, is it time for your next cleaning and checkup with the experts at Kalil & Kress?
+Call us at (603) 880-7004 to make an appointment.